The first-shift briefing

 For years we lived in scattered group chats and shared notes that never quite synced.
 Something important was always one handoff away from being missed.

-The next caregiver, a parent, a sitter, a grandparent, a nurse, can pick up exactly where the last one left off.
+So I built Briggzy: one shared space that always knows where care stands.
+The next caregiver, a parent, a sitter, a grandparent, a nurse, picks up exactly where the last one left off.
 No phone call.
 No scrolling through the family chat.

 Briggzy is named for my son.
 But it is for any family with more than one caregiver, whether that means a complex medical day, a sibling helping out, an aging parent at home, or a babysitter walking in for the evening.